I Made Your Shoes

 Wayne (white shirt) stitches straps and insoles to sole (Salt-Waters); General duties around the factory.

-Jo Anne (black t-shirt) cuts, trims, cleans sandals and packs into boxes; helps Cheryl M run urethane machine for Sun San Sandals; pulls and fills orders.
+Jo Anne (blue t-shirt) cuts, trims, clean sandals and packs into boxes; helps Cheryl M run urethane machine for Sun-San Sandals; pulls and fills orders.

 If you haven’t noticed the pattern…

 - Most of the Hoy employees are flexible and move around the factory.

 - They are trained to work multiple jobs to help where is needed.

 - It takes 14 steps to make a Salt-Water Sandal and 15 to make a Sun-San Sandal.